Bishibop/snapconnect/docs/implementation/epic-1-vibe-reel-implementation-plan.md

 ### Verification

-- [ ] Navigation shows Conversations tab instead of Send/Inbox
+- [x] Navigation shows Conversations tab instead of Send/Inbox
-- [ ] Can see list of conversations ordered by recent activity
+- [x] Can see list of conversations ordered by recent activity
-- [ ] Can send text messages to friends
+- [x] Can send text messages to friends
-- [ ] Can start new conversations from friends list
+- [x] Can start new conversations from friends list
-- [ ] Messages persist and show conversation history
+- [x] Messages persist and show conversation history
-- [ ] Real-time message delivery works
+- [x] Real-time message delivery works
-- [ ] Conversation list updates when new messages arrive
+- [x] Conversation list updates when new messages arrive

+### ✅ FEATURE COMPLETE

+**Implementation Date**: Completed in Epic 2 Phase 2
+**Status**: All verification criteria met and tested **Notes**: Successfully implemented with enhanced features including:

+- Unified Conversations tab replacing Send/Inbox navigation
+- Real-time messaging with optimistic updates for instant UX
+- Comprehensive conversation and message database schema with RLS policies
+- Cache-first data loading for immediate UI responses
+- Message read receipts and conversation activity tracking
+- Clean, production-ready implementation with full type safety
+- Integration with friends list for easy conversation initiation

 ## Feature 3: VibeCheck Integration in Conversations